The Great War: Western Front

 - 0 % negative mentions

 The emotional aspect of the game is highlighted by its ability to evoke deep feelings of grief and nostalgia, particularly through poignant moments like receiving a telegram.
-Players experience a mix of wholesome themes and the harsh realities of war, leading to a powerful emotional impact as they witness the consequences of conflict on both soldiers and their families.
+Players experience a mix of wholesome elements and the harsh realities of war, leading to a bittersweet emotional journey that can be both heartbreaking and reflective.

 “Mother home, get a telegram and shed a tear of grief.”